elbosso/esp8266ntpledmatrixclock/README.md

 The define `AT_HOME` also decides which pair of WIFI credentials are to be used.

+Instructions for setting up the arduino IDE to actually be able to transfer the code to a Wemos D1 (clone) can be found [here](https://averagemaker.com/2018/03/wemos-d1-mini-setup.html)

 And so we have a nifty little clock...